prismyland/prismy/readme.md

 ## Concepts

-1. Asynchronously pick required values of a handler from context(which having HTTP Request obejct: IncomingMessage).
+1. _Asynchronously_ pick required values of a handler from context(which having HTTP Request obejct: IncomingMessage).
-2. Asynchronously Execute the handler with picked values.
+2. _Asynchronously_ execute the handler with the picked values.
-3. PROFIT!!
+3. **PROFIT!!**

 ### Reselect style argument injection